How to Test for Faults in Load Cells

 Test failure: Differences in the bridge balance measured values exceed 1% or the input and output resistances exceed 3 kilo-ohms.
-This is caused by electrical component failures or an internal short circuit.
-Often these problems are caused by lightning strikes (overvoltage), excess temperature or physical damage from improper handling.
+This happens due to electrical component failures or an internal short circuit.
+The cause of these problems is generally lightning strikes (overvoltage), excess temperature or physical damage from improper handling.

 Note: Never use a mega-ohmmeter to measure the input and output resistance of the load cell, as it operates at a voltage level (50V) far greater than the load cell’s normal input and output voltage and can therefore damage the load cell.